Skip to main content

 • Invest in your personal growth.
 Take responsibility for identifying opportunities for learning and growth within your work and decision-making, and pursue those proactively.

-• Contribute to effective decision-making by sharing constructive perspectives with decision-makers, as diverse voices and perspectives are key to building a healthy and effective college.
+• Contribute to effective decision-making by sharing constructive perspectives with decision-makers, as a variety of voices and perspectives are key to building a healthy and effective college.

 • Embrace positive change so you can contribute to the college’s momentum toward acting on its mission and vision, fueling collective impact.

-• Seek out and embrace challenging and diverse perspectives.
+• Seek out and embrace challenging and varied perspectives.